Today's Articles

 A new government was formed with the ASP leader, Abeid Karume, as President of Zanzibar and Chairman of the Revolutionary Council.
 In the first few days of what would come to be known as the Zanzibar Revolution, between 5,000 and 15,000 Arabs and Indians were murdered.

 During riots, followers of the radical John Okello carried out thousands of rapes and destroyed homes and other property.
 Within a few weeks, a fifth of the population had died or fled.
-The Tanganyika army revolted at this time, and Nyerere asked Britain to send troops.
+The Tanganyika army revolted then, and Nyerere asked Britain to send troops.
 Royal Marines Commandos were sent by air from England via Nairobi, and 40 Commando came ashore from the aircraft carrier HMS Bulwark.
 Several months were spent with Commandos touring the country, disarming military outposts.
 When the successful operation ended, the Royal Marines left to be replaced by Canadian troops.

 On April 24, 1964, Tanganyika united with Zanzibar to form the United Republic of Tanganyika and Zanzibar.
 The country was renamed the United Republic of Tanzania in October of that year.
 Tanzania is a blend of Tanganyika and Zanzibar and previously had no significance.
 Under the terms of this union, the Zanzibar Government retains considerable local autonomy.